Keeping It Real

 As a society, we have developed an odd relationship with the items surrounding us.
 Right now, your own hands are probably touching something man-made: whatever object you are reading this text on.
 And all of the other items in your immediate vicinity are the results of a deliberate design process that has resulted in precisely the items you are seeing right now.

-Designer and architect Richard Buckminster Fuller once said that ninety-nine percent of who you are is invisible and untouchable”—and the same holds true for the objects we surround ourselves with: the seemingly most mundane, mass-produced items are products of countless ideas, innovations, and much labor.
+Designer and architect Richard Buckminster Fuller once said that “ninety-nine percent of who you are is invisible and untouchable”—and the same holds true for the objects we surround ourselves with: the seemingly most mundane, mass-produced items are products of countless ideas, innovations, and labor.

 And yet we hold some things more dearly than others: A grand piano is as much manufactured as an electric piano.
 Each is a marvel of engineering, but since the former has been around for much longer, it has been imbued with an intangible sense of authority.
 It seems more real somehow, less disposable because of its age and appearance.
 And what is real automatically carries more authenticity.
 Simple as that.

 Of course, such distinctions are completely arbitrary.
 Why should any older technology have greater value than one that came after it?
 Sure, analog photography produces pictures with a different grain, hue, and atmosphere than digital photography, but are the photos therefore more or less lifelike?
-And sure, vinyl sounds different than digital music, but which one is more real?
+And sure, vinyl sounds different than digital music, but is one of them more real than the other?

 That we nevertheless keep clinging to such antiquated distinctions is more than just nostalgia.
 Dividing our environment into real and fake, authentic and inauthentic, caters to our desire to create a neatly classified order of our chaotic world.
 It lets us make decisions about good and bad.
 And it eliminates the friction that comes with digitization.